 Lehman's legislative, private sector and volunteer experience will be immensely useful to the USPTO.
 The Agency's relatively new role as a fully user-funded entity demands a Commissioner who is well versed in the day-to-day, political and budgetary factors of administering both its trademark and patent operations.
-Because these two very different forms of intellectual property, which have such fundamental roles in creating and maintaining both U.S. and worldwide commerce, share so many administrative and support resources, the Commissioner must foster communication among the Agency's primary and support divisions, seek agency-wide efficiencies and provide avenues for every level of $\ensuremath{\mathsf{USPT0}}$ employee to enhance performance.
+Because these two very different forms of intellectual property, which have such fundamental roles in creating and maintaining both U.S. and worldwide commerce, share so many administrative and support resources, the Commissioner must foster communication among the Agency's primary and support divisions, seek agency-wide efficiencies and provide avenues for every level of USPTO employee to enhance per-

-The Commissioner's responsibilities do not stop at the USPTO s curbside.
+The Commissioner's responsibilities do not stop at the USPTO's curbside.
 Just as critical is Mr. Lehman's ability to give the Agency a forceful voice in Department of Commerce affairs and before Congress while, at the same time, listening and learning from the trademark and patent committees.
-These responsibilities must be carried out in the context of cornpeting administration priorities and in a time of prolonged economic uncertainty.
+These responsibilities must be carried out in the context of competing administration priorities and in a time of prolonged economic uncertainty.
 Consequently, the Commissioner's mastery of both the internal and external demands placed on the Agency will prove valuable in providing new opportunities for U.S. creativity and entrepreneurship in stimulating our country's economic renewal.

-THE commissioner's ROLE IN TRADEMARK AFFAIRS
+THE COMMISSIONER'S ROLE IN TRADEMARK AFFAIRS

 Because trademarks are so fully integrated into our system of commerce, their unique contribution too often remains unidentified and unheralded.
 Trademarks, that is brand names, enable consumers to distinguish one business's goods and services from another's.
 Indeed, this capability is the core of a free market economy.
-Thus, the poUcies and procedures of the office charged with bringing order and coherence to this facet of our economic system influence both the immediate and long term quality of life for consumers and are integral to the success of every commercial venture.
+Thus, the policies and procedures of the office charged with bringing order and coherence to this facet of our economic system influence both the immediate and long term quality of life for consumers and are integral to the success of every commercial. term quality of life for consumers and are integral to the success of every commercial venture.